 Drinking the tea can reduce your chances of getting a heart disease or even risking your life with a stroke.
 Or, maybe you’re having weight troubles?
-Drinking Oolong Tea can also burn off the fat that you might’ve obtained from drinking all those milk teas, we know it’s hard to resist.
+Drinking Oolong Tea can also burn off the fat that you might’ve obtained from drinking all those milk teas.
+We know it’s hard to resist.
 We drink almost 5 cups a week!
-Making sure that you get the correct exercise and drinking your daily liter of Oolong tea or so, and you’ll be on your way to weight loss!

 Did you know, oolong Tea can also help improve the way your brain functions.
-The caffeine in Oolong Tea sends dopamine to your brain, which benefits the way you react, think mood swings, and just in general, the way your brain functions.
+The caffeine in Oolong Tea sends dopamine to your brain, which benefits the way you react.
+Think mood swings, and the way your brain functions.
 You have a 1 in 3 risk of getting cancer.
 Why not change that risk?
-Drinking Oolong Tea also lowers your chance of getting cancer too.
+Drinking Oolong Tea may or may not lower your chance of getting cancer too.

 Oolong Tea Helps with Eczema?

 Finally, if you have eczema, Oolong Tea can help relieve and even get rid of the dry rashes on your skin.
-Drinking a liter a day along with the normal ointments that you are given with can help get rid of the itchy inflammation.
-If you have low energy, Oolong Tea can help with it.
-Oolong Tea helps with your mental awareness better than any sugary drink or a caffeinated drink by itself.
-As Oolong Tea is sugar and caffeine together, it makes an all-powerful energy drink, nothing like Red Bull though.
+Drinking a cup or two a day in addition to using ointments can help get rid of the itchy inflammation.

 Can Oolong Tea Be Bad for You?